couchbaselabs/cbgb/docs/features.md

 ## Multiple vbuckets per file

-The data of a bucket is split across mutliple files (4 files is the current default).
+The data of a bucket is split across mutliple files (see STORES_PER_BUCKET for the current default number of files per bucket).
 The 1024 vbuckets or partitions of a bucket are then modulus'ed into those files.
 That is, each file has 256 vbuckets; so, 2 buckets would mean 8 files, etc.

 ## Copy on write, immutable tree instead of separate persistence queue